microsoft/live-share/docs/use/vscode.md

 Visual Studio Live Share typically **does not require additional steps** to enable browser integration on Linux.

-However, on **RHL/CentOS 7**, you will need to run the following command to enable browser integration:
+However, on **RHL/CentOS 7**, you may need to run the following command to enable browser integration:

     sudo setsebool -P unconfined_mozilla_plugin_transition 0